8 Best Ways to Celebrate Valentine’s Day When You’re Single

 1. Treat your favorite couple(s).
 Babysit your nieces and nephews and give your sibling and their bae a night of much-needed alone time.
 Cook up a romantic dinner for your parents.
 Take Grandma and Grandpa out to ice cream.
 After all, these are the couples who showed you what love looks like: They've earned an homage.

 2. Go on a V-Day getaway.
-The holiday falls on a Thursday this year, so take an extra long weekend (Presidents’ Day is that following Monday), and get the heck outta town.
-Whether you’re expecting a spontaneous tryst with a stranger or just looking to spend some time exploring an exciting new place on your own, you’ll return feeling like you really made the most of your holiday.
+The holiday falls on a Friday this year, so take advantage of the long weekend (Presidents' Day is on Monday!), and get the heck outta town.
+Whether you're expecting a spontaneous tryst with a stranger or just looking to spend some time exploring an exciting new place on your own, you'll return feeling like you really made the most of your holiday.

 3. Make valentines.
 Grade-school students aren't the only ones deserving of a good old-fashioned valentine.
 Get out the stickers and scissors and show those you love just how much you care about them.
 Your friends, family and, hey, maybe even that coworker you have a crush on, will undoubtedly be touched by the gesture.
 Arts and crafts, here we come!

 4. Practice self-love.
 This manifests itself in myriad ways, so go ahead and pamper yourself how you please.
-Catch up on sleep, get a mani-pedi, take a bubble bath, watch TV.
-We expend so much energy doting on others, so if we let it, Valentine’s Day can serve as a reminder of who it’s most important we love: ourselves.
-And just think about how much easier it is to choose a Netflix show to watch when you’re by yourself.
+Catch up on sleep, get a mani-pedi, take a bubble bath, grab a drink with an also-single friend.
+We expend so much energy doting on others, so if we let it, Valentine's Day can serve as a reminder of who it's most important we love: ourselves.

 6. Host a singles-only party.
 Although we love a good Galentine's Day celebration, we don't necessarily think it needs its own day — why can't platonic love be celebrated on Valentine's Day, too?
 Invite all your single friends over (boys allowed too!) to cheers the warm, fuzzy, friendly feelings you give each other.
 You pick: low-key wine night or full-blown bash.

-7. Eat… a lot.
-When it comes to candy, Valentine’s Day is practically winter’s Halloween.
+7. Bake some treats.
+When it comes to sweets, Valentine's Day is practically winter's Halloween.
 What better excuse to consume all the confections we can get our hands on?
-If you’re feeling particularly bold (or sweets just aren’t for you), book a table at your favorite restaurant.
-Nothing says self-assured like, “Table for one, please.”
+Try 4-ingredient bakes, heart pies (yum!), or even no-bake desserts!

 8. Indulge in the deals.
-Valentine’s Day is often bashed as a corporate scheme, so you might as well take advantage of the steals.
+Valentine's Day is often bashed as a corporate scheme, so you might as well take advantage of the steals.
+Plus, it falls right before President's Day.
 Hundreds of retailers offer sales and coupons for the occasion.
 Or, bring it to the next level and partake in the couples-specific discounts with a friend.
-We’d take a marked-down couples massage any day of the week.
+We'd take a marked-down couples massage any day of the week.

-How do you plan on celebrating the holiday we love to hate?
+How do you plan on celebrating the holiday with or without a sweetheart?
 Let us know @BritandCo.